Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 This program aims to:

 The program is aimed at small to medium-sized Tasmanian businesses with less than 200 full time equivalent employees.
 The program will be delivered in the North and North-West of Tasmania, with up to 18 eligible businesses selected to participate in a facilitated action learning program.
-Businesses in all regions are encouraged to apply.

 Action learning is ‘learning by doing’.
 The process brings together a group of people to focus on a particular project.
 The process of action learning encourages participants to challenge the way they do things in their workplace and to do things differently.
 It is a practical alternative to the more traditional methods of learning through things like lectures and reading.